L. Reuteri Superfood Starter FAQs

-To keep your L. reuteri at the best temperature, you'll need an appliance with a temperature adjustment of 100°F and a timer that can be set to 36 hours.
+To keep your L. reuteri or L. gasseri at the best temperature, you'll need an appliance with a temperature adjustment of 100°F and a timer that can be set to 36 hours.
 This can be a yogurt maker, Instant Pot, or sous vide device.
 You'll need to make sure your device has those features.
 Here are some appliances that should work well for you.

 We've made dozens of jars of yogurt with this device.
 You can make larger batches so it's very convenient.
 It's actually a well-known cooking method used by many chefs.

 You'll need a sous vide stick and a container to place the yogurt in a water bath.
 It allows you to make several jars at one time and controls the temperature perfectly.

 Here is a link for the container I use but you can use your own container if you'd like:

 Not all instapots have a manual temperature setting that can be set to 100°F.

 L. reuteri and L. gasseri bacteria love human body temperature.
 Regular yogurt makers/instapots are usually automatically set to higher temperatures of 110°F or more, which is too hot for L. reuteri or L. gasseri to survive.

 Test your device with a cup of water and a thermometer before making your first batch.
 I hesitate to recommend certain brands because it isn't always standard for all the pots, so please just make sure yours can maintain 100°F.

 Every item with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️

 L. Reuteri yogurt has shocked me in so many ways but it wasn't without its problems.
 I always shoot straight with you and the health benefits blew my mind and continue to do so.
 It was also a different process from other cultures and we have learned so much to help you learn more about this yogurt and how to make it.
 Tune in to learn more about this superfood yogurt.